ankaAR/bestiario5e/_creatures/evoker.md

 armor_class: "12 (15 with mage armor)"
 ---

-***Spellcasting.*** The evoker is a 12th-level spellcaster.
+***Lanzamiento de conjuros.*** The evoker is a 12th-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 15, +7 to hit with spell attacks).
 The evoker has the following wizard spells prepared:

 Cantrips (at will): fire bolt*, light*, prestidigitation, ray of frost*